Aliases for CSF1 Gene

 GeneCards Summary for CSF1 Gene

-CSF1 (Colony Stimulating Factor 1 (Macrophage)) is a Protein Coding gene.
-Diseases associated with CSF1 include tenosynovial giant cell tumor and neutropenia, cyclic.
-Among its related pathways are PI3K-Akt signaling pathway and Ras signaling pathway.
+CSF1 (Colony Stimulating Factor 1) is a Protein Coding gene.
+Diseases associated with CSF1 include pigmented villonodular synovitis and tenosynovial giant cell tumor.
+Among its related pathways are ERK Signaling and Ras signaling pathway.
 GO annotations related to this gene include protein homodimerization activity and growth factor activity.

 UniProtKB/Swiss-Prot for CSF1 Gene